Xett/Software-Design-Documentation/IEEE-1016 (SDD)/IEEE-1016-Template.md

 *Descision tables and flowcharts; program design languages, "pseudo-code", and (actual) programming languages may also be used.*

 ### 5.13 Resource Viewpoint
+*The purpose of the Resource viewpoint is to model the characteristics and utilisation of resources in a design subject.*

 #### 5.13.1 Design Concerns
 #### 5.13.2 Design Elements
 ##### 5.13.2.1 Resources Attribute